GENI-NSF/geni-tools/README-stitching.txt

   </link>
 }}}

- 2. Create and renew a slice.
+ 3. Create and renew a slice.

- 3. Call stitcher just like Omni, but using `stitcher.py`:
+ 4. Call stitcher just like Omni, but using `stitcher.py`:
 {{{
     $ python ./src/stitcher.py -o createsliver <valid slice name> <path to RSpec>
 }}}
 (assuming a valid `omni_config` in the usual spots)

+ 5. Stitcher will make allocations at ALL aggregates required for your topology.
+(It ignores the `-a` option.)
+This may take a while.

- 4. Examine the resulting manifest RSpec.
+ 6. Examine the resulting manifest RSpec.
 Stitcher returns a single combined manifest RSpec, covering all the resources just reserved.
 XML comments at the top of the RSpec summarize the aggregates at which reservations were made and the circuits reserved.

- 5. Use your resources.
+ 7. Use your resources.

- 6. Delete your resources when done.
+ 8. Delete your resources when done.
 Be sure to delete resources from all aggregates - including any reservations at transit networks you did not specify in your original request RSpec.